Ehud Sheleg: Investigations

-In 2022, Labour Party Chair Anneliese Dodds used her parliamentary privilege in The House of Commons to announce that she had written to her Conservative counterpart Oliver Dowden to raise questions over Sheleg’s 2018 donation to the Conservative party.
+In 2022, Labour Party Chair Anneliese Dodds used her parliamentary privilege in The House of Commons to announce that she had written to her Conservative counterpart Oliver Dowden to raise questions over Sheleg's 2018 donation to the Conservative party.
 The source for her allegation was a New York Times story, based on the illegal disclosure of a Suspicious Activity Report (SAR).
-The article claimed Sheleg’s donation came from his Ukrainian father-in-law, Sergei Kopytov, as part of Russian money infiltrating the UK.
+The article claimed Sheleg's donation came from his Ukrainian father-in-law, Sergei Kopytov, as part of Russian money infiltrating the UK.

-However, this claim was investigated by the National Crime Agency with the NCA’s Director of Operations, Steve Rodhouse, stating “As you will be aware, provided a donation comes from a permissible source, and was the decision of the donor themselves, it is permitted under PPERA.
+However, this claim was investigated by the National Crime Agency with the NCA's Director of Operations, Steve Rodhouse, stating “As you will be aware, provided a donation comes from a permissible source, and was the decision of the donor themselves, it is permitted under PPERA.
 This remains the case even if the donor’s funds derived from a gift from an overseas individual”.

 The Electoral Commission also investigated the claim and has publicly stated that they have ‘looked into the donation’ and that there is ‘no evidence’ that the party has broken any rules and that they have ‘no plans to investigate further’.
-The article linked does not contain any such quote from the Electoral Commission.